NHSDigital/healthcare-worker-api/README.md

 9. If you're happy with the above plan, run `terraform apply -var-file=environments/dev.tfvars` to make the change in AWS
    1. If you're deploying to an app environment (i.e. not management) then you'll also need to specify location of the S3 lambda code in S3.
 For example, `-var "app_s3_filename=66374856c6c908c50e5d0974704b0e727106a934.zip"`.
 Since you need a valid zip file before deployments, it's almost always easier to let the update happen automatically through the PR.

-In the future we plan to put the "management" resources into their own AWS account - https://nhsd-jira.digital.nhs.uk/browse/HCW-100.
+In the future we plan to put the "management" resources into their own AWS account - [HCW-100](https://nhsd-jira.digital.nhs.uk/browse/HCW-100).
 For now, we have the `mgmt` workspace in dev which contains all the global resources and `mgmt-int` in int which contains build resources shared by int & ref.

+A Terraform linter runs on each push to a PR, the command `terraform fmt -recursive` will resolve any simple formatting issues for fix that status failure.

 ## Environments & Pipelines

 We have a number of dev environments and static environments for more formal testing.
 The following is our current environments, along with their AWS account and their general purpose:

 * Dev environments - dev - created automatically with each PR
 * FT - dev - created automatically from the latest code on the develop branch
 * Sand - int - for supplier testing with minimal barriers, designed to return a representative response but not a true integration